Describes how to configure a Non SD-WAN Destination of type Generic IKEv2 Router (Route Based VPN) in SD-WAN Orchestrator.

 The default value is SHA 1.

 IKE SA Lifetime(min) Time when Internet Key Exchange (IKE) rekeying is initiated for Edges.
-The minimum IKE lifetime is 10 minutes and maximum is 1440 minutes.
+The minimum IKE life time is 10 minutes and maximum is 1440 minutes.
 The default value is 1440 minutes.
 IPsec SA Lifetime(min) Time when Internet Security Protocol (IPsec) rekeying is initiated for Edges.
-The minimum IPsec lifetime is 3 minutes and maximum is 480 minutes.
+The minimum IPsec life time is 3 minutes and maximum is 480 minutes.
 The default value is 480 minutes.
 DPD Type The Dead Peer Detection (DPD) method is used to detect if the Internet Key Exchange (IKE) peer is alive or dead.
 If the peer is detected as dead, the device deletes the IPsec and IKE Security Association.
 Select either Periodic or on Demand from the list.
 The default value is on Demand.
 DPD Timeout(sec) The maximum time that the device should wait to receive a response to the DPD message before considering the peer to be dead.
 The default value is 20 seconds.
-You can deactivate DPD by configuring the DPD timeout timer to 0 second.Note: When AWS initiates the rekey tunnel with a VMware SD-WAN Gateway (in Non SD-WAN Destinations), a failure can occur and a tunnel will not be established, which can cause traffic interruption.
+You can disable DPD by configuring the DPD timeout timer to 0 second.Note: When AWS initiates the rekey tunnel with a VMware SD-WAN Gateway (in Non SD-WAN Destinations), a failure can occur and a tunnel will not be established, which can cause traffic interruption.
 Adhere to the following:

 - IPsec SA Lifetime(min) timer configurations for the SD-WAN Gateway must be less than 60 minutes (50 minutes recommended) to match the AWS default IPsec configuration.